Frank Grillo has had an interesting career that started off with about a year on Wall Street and saw him make a drastic switch into acting.

 Whey Protein Powder

-Whey powder is a complete protein, which means it delivers all the amino acids your body needs for recovery and muscle building .
+According to NIH whey powder is a complete protein, which means it delivers all the amino acids your body needs for recovery and muscle building .
 With such a stringent fitness routine, it's going to be an essential part of the plan.

 Grillo carefully plans every part of his fitness and workout plan.
 Whether it's for a gym session or a few rounds of boxing, a pre-workout supplement should provide the endurance to push that bit further.